OppyDevAI/OppyDev/ActionDefinitionGuide.md

 #### res parameters
 - `res.chatHistory`: An array of previous interactions in the current session, useful for context.
 If a user provides input when triggering a new task that input will be added to the chat history.
 The chat history has a maximum size of 14 items, then it starts deleting older entries.
 - `res.data`: An object that can be used as a data store and modified throughout the task's lifecycle.
+This stores the project search results, the project folder tree, the prompt switches, token records and other shared data sources saved by other actions.
 - `res.infModel`: The inference model used for generating responses, this is used when responding to questions or generating code.
 - `res.input (read only)`: The user's original input.
 - `res.model`: The specific language model used by the agent to respond to function calls and choose between different actions